zhongl/websockit/README.md

-**WebSocketKit** provide stub and driver for testing WebSocket applicaiton.
+**websockit** provide stub and driver for testing WebSocket applicaiton.

 ## Install